-rafiki Posted January 12, 2017 Report Share Posted January 12, 2017 I recently had quite a serious dog bite to the face, and was taken to hospital.
+rafiki Posted January 12, 2017 Report Posted January 12, 2017 I recently had quite a serious dog bite to the face, and was taken to hospital.
 I've never had a general anaesthetic before, and I was absolutely terrified of being given benzos, or reverting back to full HPPD after an anaesthetic.
 They asked me if I wanted co-codamol or oxycodone.
 Easy answer there!
 I spent about 3 days on oxy, pestering the nurses constantly.
 I've never had my HPPD medically diagnosed, as I'm worried it would interfere with my career.
 I had someone come in to ask me about drugs that I'm sensitive to.
 I asked my wife and (in particular) my mother in law if I could have some privacy.
 I told her that I'd had an addiction to valium and clonazepam 8 years ago and that I absolutely didn't want to have them again.
 I also told her that I'd taken tramadol a few years ago without prescription for back pain (given by a friend), and that I had rebound anxiety for a week.
 At induction I asked them what they were going to use, and they said propofol.
 I had no idea what that would do to me, but went with it.
 I don't know if they did use it in the end - I think I might have been masked down.
 I woke 4 hours later, threw up, took some more oxy, and kept going.
 My HPPD has not changed a cent.
 Unlike the last time when I smoked weed and could barely function for 2-4 weeks, I would say I'm normal.
 I had 2-3 days of mild depersonalisation after stopping the oxy, and that was it.
 I thought it was worth putting this out there anyway - don't be afraid to have an anaesthetic with HPPD.
 Tell them what drugs you don't want to have, and I hope you'll have as uneventful an experience as I did!
-Link to comment Share on other sites More sharing options...

 Recommended Posts